Time It Takes to Receive an Estate Tax Closing Letter From the IRS

 Some Helpful Tips

-Below are some tips I can offer through personal experience:
+Below are some tips we can offer through personal experience:

-- And here is one more extremely helpful tip that I can offer since I could not easily find this information on the IRS's website, or anywhere else for that matter: If you need to call the IRS with questions about a Form 706, save time (and your sanity) by calling the IRS estate and gift tax unit directly at 866-699-4083.
+- And here is one more extremely helpful tip that we can offer since we could not easily find this information on the IRS's website, or anywhere else for that matter: If you need to call the IRS with questions about a Form 706, save time (and your sanity) by calling the IRS estate and gift tax unit directly at 866-699-4083.